trinodb/trino/docs/src/main/sphinx/connector/memsql.rst

 The SingleStore connector provides a schema for every SingleStore *database*.
 You can see the available SingleStore databases by running ``SHOW SCHEMAS``::

-    SHOW SCHEMAS FROM memsql;
+    SHOW SCHEMAS FROM singlestore;

 If you have a SingleStore database named ``web``, you can view the tables in this database by running ``SHOW TABLES``::

-    SHOW TABLES FROM memsql.web;
+    SHOW TABLES FROM singlestore.web;

 You can see a list of the columns in the ``clicks`` table in the ``web`` database using either of the following::

-    DESCRIBE memsql.web.clicks;
+    DESCRIBE singlestore.web.clicks;
-    SHOW COLUMNS FROM memsql.web.clicks;
+    SHOW COLUMNS FROM singlestore.web.clicks;

 Finally, you can access the ``clicks`` table in the ``web`` database::

-    SELECT * FROM memsql.web.clicks;
+    SELECT * FROM singlestore.web.clicks;

-If you used a different name for your catalog properties file, use that catalog name instead of ``memsql`` in the above examples.
+If you used a different name for your catalog properties file, use that catalog name instead of ``singlestore`` in the above examples.

 .. _singlestore-type-mapping: